a-i-b/jnotary/README.md

 8. Start JBoss Server
 9. Open URL <server address>:8080/dvcs-srv/admin
 10. Enter login/password
-11. On tabpanel "Settins" enter path to user key store, and also passwords and etc.
+11. On tabpanel "Settins" enter path to user key store, and also passwords and etc
-12. On tabpanel "Trusted roots" enter path to trusted root's  store, password and etc. You will see complete list of certificates in store.
+12. On tabpanel "Trusted roots" enter path to trusted root's  store, password and etc. You will see complete list of certificates in store
 13. If you user certificates contains no extentions with CRL URL, you can add URL to CRL on tabpanel "Additional CRLs"
 14. Run client with appropriate parameters "java -jar dvcs-client-0.0.1-SNAPSHOT.jar options input-file output-file"

+By questions und problems, please contact balaschow.a@gmail.com